BetterDiscord/docs/src/plugins/introduction/guidelines.md

     - This includes but is not limited to: selfbotting, spamming API requests, using non-user APIs, bypassing nitro features, animated status, message logging.
 14. Plugins must not remove security features.
 15. Plugins must not waste hardware resources.
-    - e.g., repeated webpack searching without cachin, storing unnecessary data in memory.
+    - e.g., repeated webpack searching without caching, storing unnecessary data in memory.
 16. Plugins must not access webpack modules outside of the official API.